-Handling of import documents is a sensitive job.
+Handling import documents is a sensitive job.
 In the past, there were several instances of remittances made by the banks on behalf of unscrupulous persons who have submitted fake import bills for the purpose of siphoning out the country’s foreign exchange.
-The risk of fake import bills is highest for import bills received on collection basis, particularly those relating to new or relatively new customers.
-Such customers normally do not have any credit arrangements with the authorized dealer or customers whose business relationship with the bank by and large restricted to retiring of import bills.
-Hence the authorised dealers should exercise great care while handling such transactions on behalf of import customers with reference to their line of business, financial standing, frequency of import etc, to establish the genuineness of import.
+The risk of fake import bills is highest for import bills received on a collection basis, particularly those relating to new or relatively new customers.
+Such customers normally do not have any credit arrangements with the authorized dealer or customers whose business relationship with the bank by and large restricted to retiring import bills.
+Hence the authorised dealers should exercise great care while handling such transactions on behalf of import customers with reference to their line of business, financial standing, frequency of import, etc, to establish the genuineness of import.

 The following are the important points to be borne in mind while handling import bills.